cloudevents/spec/protobuf-format.md

 }
 ```

-In this model an extension attribute's name is used as the map *key* and is
+In this model an attribute's name is used as the map *key* and is
 associated with its *value* stored in the appropriately typed property.

-This approach allows for extensions to be represented and transported
+This approach allows for attributes to be represented and transported
 with no loss of *type* information.

 ## 3. Data